Denmark Beyond Copenhagen

 Ærøskøbing is simply a pleasant place to wander — and Susanna's joining me.

-Right on the harborfront, Ærøskøbing Røgeri smokes its own fish.
+Right on the harborfront, the Ærøskøbing fish house [Ærøskøbing Røgeri] smokes its own catch.
 Racks of smoked mackerel, salmon, and other fish are sold out daily as locals and tourists clamor for a tasty meal.
 With a view of the harbor, it's just right for a budget seafood lunch.

-The island, is 22 miles long, has 7,000 residents, seven pastors, no crosswalks, and three policemen.
-Historically, Ærø has depended on shipping and farming — mostly wheat and dairy.
+The island is 22 miles long, has 7,000 residents, seven pastors, no crosswalks, and three policemen.
+Historically, Ærø has depended on shipping and farming — mostly dairy and wheat.
 U-shaped farms are typical throughout Denmark.
 The three sides block the wind while storing cows, hay, and people.
-It's the kind of place where local produce — whatever's in season — sits on the roadside — for sale on the honor system.
+It's the kind of place where local produce — whatever's in season — sits on the roadside, for sale on the honor system.

 Most of Ærø's villages are further inland, not visible from the sea.
 Church spires were stunted…designed not to be viewable from marauding pirate ships.